Gitty-McHubface/sdc-project5/README.md

 |---------------------------------------------|-----------------------------------------------|
 | <img src="./examples/5.png" width="400"/>   | <img src="./examples/5_2.png" width="400"/>   |

-A heatmap for the detections above is show below:
+A heatmap for the detections is shown below:

 <img src="./examples/heat.png" width="450"/>

-A threshold of three overlapping windows is taken and the remaining pixel values were set to one.
+A threshold of three (3+) overlapping windows is taken and the remaining pixel values are set to one.
 The resulting detection is shown below:

 <img src="./examples/thresh.png" width="450"/>

 To remove false positives, the detection image is added to a circular buffer for the last ten frames.
-The pixel values for the frames in the buffer were summed and a threshold of eight was taken:
+The pixel values for the frames in the buffer were summed and a threshold of eight (8+) was taken:

 <img src="./examples/labels.png" width="450"/>

-The resulting bounding box for the detection added to the image is below:
+Bounding boxes for each detection were computed.
+Boxes with too large of a height/width or width/height ratio were discarded.
+The resulting detections for the sample frame can be seen below:

 <img src="./examples/final.png" width="450"/>

-Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
-These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.
-You are welcome and encouraged to take advantage of the recently released [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) to augment your training data.

-Some example images for testing your pipeline on single frames are located in the `test_images` folder.
-To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include them in your writeup for the project by describing what each image shows.
-The video called `project_video.mp4` is the video your pipeline should work well on.

-**As an optional challenge** Once you have a working pipeline for vehicle detection, add in your lane-finding algorithm from the last project to do simultaneous lane-finding and vehicle detection!

-**If you're feeling ambitious** (also totally optional though), don't stop there!
-We encourage you to go out and take video of your own, and show us how you would implement this project on a new video!

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).
+A video of vehicle detections from the project video can be found at ./processed_video.mp4.

+## Conclustion

+The SVM did a good job of detecting vehicles without too many false positives.
+One problem encountered was that the SVM had trouble detecting the white car and required me to add a large number of additional windows.
+These additional windows significantly increased the processing time for each frame.
+This pipeline would not be suitable for a real-time application.
+One possible solution would be to find more images of white cars and add them to the training data.

+In experimentation, I found that I could have removed the color histogram to reduce processing time.
+It did not seem to make a significant difference in detection of vehicles.

+I would have also liked to experiment more with a CNN, but I was not able to get it working as well as the SVM in the time that I had.